SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - People believe that less members means less dilution and you can focus more.
 - It's way easier to deny entry to someone than it is to kick them out later.
 - You want to have people who actually care about debate so that you don't feel the emptiness of 100 members on a groupchat but nobody responding.
-- People feel comfortable to text their thoughts on the groupchat when they actually know the people, not when half of the people are people they have ever seen.
+- People feel comfortable to text their thoughts on the groupchat when they actually know the people, rather than when half of the people are people they have ever seen.
 - Eventually small clubs will have more club loyalty than big clubs, especially when in a big club you have random people reading group chats for entertainment, and passing on rumors about seniors to the point where it becomes damaging.

 <br>